Gabri432/Block-notes-app/readme.md

 ## Functionalities
 * The app will allow the user to create, read, update and delete posts.

-* The user will also be capable of saving a post to publishing it later.
+* The user will also be capable of saving a post to finish it later.

 ## Future features